jbn/my-mbp-2012/06_appendix_a.md

 > Employee XXXXXXXXXX

 Two years later, I had a week off where I could afford to be without a computer.
 So, I went again.
 Plus, some new issues were percolating.
 This time, I understood more about the Genius Bar process.
-That is, it's about customer management, not technical support.
+That is, *it's about customer management, not technical support*.
 I went in with images and videos to demonstrate the problem, and to intimate that -- yes, I have durable evidence.
 The Genius recorded the problem in a more accurate way.

 Apple responded with Apple-typical bravado.
 They **replaced the Logic Board**.
 Once again, unexpectedly, this did not solve the persistence problem.
 It also had no effect on the visual distortions.
 I suspect the video card produces them, but I'm not hardware specialist.